Skip to main content

 No more than 3 students may apply from a single research group.
 In the event that more than one student from a single research group applies, the advisor must rank order nominees from their group in terms of combined overall potential for excellence in research and service.

 • Students must have begun their graduate study between June 1, 2021 and September 31, 2023 and should not be planning to graduate before June 15, 2025.
-Incoming 1st year students are not eligible.
+Incoming first-year students are not eligible; students must have begun their Ph.D. studies and selected an advisor before applying for the CEI Graduate Fellowship.

 Evaluation & Announcement Date